 There are cases where addresses with a given stride will compete for some resource in the memory hierarchy.

-Aliasing conditions are specific to each microarchitecture.
+Typically, caches are implemented to have multiple ways of set associativity, with each way consisting of multiple sets of cache lines (or sectors in some cases).
+Multiple memory references that compete for the same set of each way in a cache can cause a capacity issue.
+There are aliasing conditions that apply to specific microarchitectures.
 Note that first-level cache lines are 64 bytes.
 Thus the least significant 6 bits are not considered in alias comparisons.
-For the Pentium 4 and Intel Xeon processors, data are loaded into the second level cache in a sector of 128 bytes, so the least significant 7 bits are not considered in alias comparisons.
+For the Pentium 4 and Intel Xeon processors, data is loaded into the second level cache in a sector of 128 bytes, so the least significant 7 bits are not considered in alias comparisons.